Gloversville Continental Mills

 Exterior of Stillmanville Mill from the street.

-Approaching the Connecticut Castings Mill also known as the Stillmanville Mill there were about three vacant boats lined up on the pathway to the mill in various states of disrepair and conditions.
-From time to time I have found various forms of recreational vehicles at various mills across the Eastern seaboard.
-From old cars to aquatic vehicles, I have found at least one vehicle whether stripped down to its frame or fully left to rot like it was left a few months ago.
-Mills always have something sequestered within the old decaying spaces within its walls.
+Approaching the Connecticut Castings Mill, also known as the Stillmanville Mill, there were about three vacant boats lined up along the pathway to the mill, in various states of disrepair.
+From time to time, I have found various forms of recreational vehicles at various mills across the Eastern seaboard.
+From old cars to aquatic vehicles, I have found at least one vehicle, whether stripped down to its frame or fully left to rot like it was left a few months ago.
+Mills always have something sequestered within the old decaying spaces within their walls.
 This mill was no different.

 One of my favorites from here.